chriskrycho/v4.chriskrycho.com/2018/higher-order-components-in-emberjs.txt

 ### Application controller and template

 Now, let’s use in the context of the application template, where we can see how the pieces all fit together.
-First, let's see the the application controller backing it—nothing unusual here, just a simple toggle to show or hide the modal.[^2]
+First, let's see the application controller backing it—nothing unusual here, just a simple toggle to show or hide the modal.[^2]

 ```ts
 import Controller from "@ember/controller";